sqlmapproject/sqlmap/Usage.md

 It is possible to pass user's options from a configuration INI file, an example is `sqlmap.conf`.

-Note that if you also provide other options from command line, those are evaluated when running sqlmap and overwrite those provided in the configuration file.
+Note that if you provide other options from command line, those are evaluated when running sqlmap and overwrite those provided in the configuration file.

 ## Request